gopi-suvanam/scribbler-website/scribble-pad-iitb.md

 ---
-title: Scribble-Pad - JS Hackathon
+title: Scribble-Pad @ IIT-B - JS Hackathon
 description: Hackathon for JavaScript using Scribbler
 show_in_menu: false
 ---